-A few tips, tricks, and notes for y'all:
+A few tips, tricks, and notes for freezing produce:

 - Buy the Ball Complete Book of Home Preserving.
 It is less than $14 and has everything you need to know about preserving food.
 I freeze and can produce and the book is indispensable.
 It may also be available with the Ball jars at your local Walmart.
 It is quite literally the bible for home preserving.